Olamina

 General Investment Strategy

-The Fund focuses on senior unsecured loans of between $1M and $4M to CDFIs and other loan funds, and between $500k and $1M in direct loans to companies and other organizations.
-In some cases, the Fund may lend to CDFIs through intermediaries who have expertise around a specific community and are able to spur additional investments to smaller CDFIs in their network.
+Olamina focuses on senior unsecured loans of between $1M and $4M to CDFIs and other loan funds, and between $500k and $1M in direct loans to companies and other organizations.
+In some cases, Olamina may lend to CDFIs through intermediaries who have expertise around a specific community and are able to spur additional investments to smaller CDFIs in their network.

 Team